warrenjkim/MySTL/README.md

 ### __List__ ###

 The list data structure is a representation of a linked list and stores elements of a specified data type in non-contiguous memory locations.
-In this project, the list data structure is implemented using a doubly linked list and uses a smaller, simple [node](#node "Goto node") struct as an intermediate container.
+In this project, the list data structure is implemented using a doubly linked list and uses a smaller, simple [node](#node "Goto node") struct as a subcontainer.
 The list takes in one template argument: a data type.
 A singly linked list has a pointer to the next node in the list, while a doubly linked list has pointers to the next __and__ previous nodes in the list.
 A doubly linked list was chosen over a singly linked list for this project due to its versatility and performance benefits.

 > Syntax: `mystl::list<T>`